-- 15.1.
+- 14.1.
+An elected Member is entitled by virtue of their office to have access to all documents in the Council's possession where it contains information which they have a need to know, and where the need to know is not outweighed by any other legal duties which would normally require the document not to be provided to the Member, such as Data Protection law and confidentiality duties.
+All members will have any additional rights to access information provided by section 100F of the Local Government Act 1972 and the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012. - 14.2.
+All information obtained from an inspection and any copy document received shall be treated as confidential to the Member and shall be for their use as a Member of the Council only. - 14.3.
 Any question on the right of a member to access documents shall in the first instance be determined by the Proper Officer.
 The member shall complete a written declaration setting out why they believe that they have a need to know the information.
-Where the information is to be provided to a Member meeting, this declaration shall be provided to the Proper Officer at least three clear working days before the meeting at which the material is to be considered. - 15.2.
-Where the information being provided to a Member meeting is issued urgently (without 5 clear working days notice), and the Member cannot submit the request in accordance with the timeline required in 15.1, the Proper Officer is able to determine the request once received. - 15.3.
-If the Proper Officer is satisfied that the member has the need to know the information the member will be provided with that information unless the need to know is outweighed by any other legal duties which would normally require the document not to be provided to the Member.
+Where the information is to be provided to a Member meeting, this declaration shall be provided to the Proper Officer at least three clear working days before the meeting at which the material is to be considered. - 14.4.
+Where the information being provided to a Member meeting is issued urgently (without 5 clear working days notice), and the Member cannot submit the request in accordance with the timeline required in 15.1, the Proper Officer is able to determine the request once received. - If the Proper Officer is satisfied that the member has the need to know 14.5. the information the member will be provided with that information unless the need to know is outweighed by any other legal duties which would normally require the document not to be provided to the Member.
 If the Proper Officer determines that the member does not have the need to know and is not otherwise entitled to the information, and the information is to be provided to a Member meeting, then the member may raise a request with the member body which is considering the information to which the request relates.
 That member body will consider the member's request and declaration and the Proper Officer's reasons for declining the request and shall determine whether the Member has a need to know in accessing any part of that meeting held in closed session or any papers for that meeting.
 In reaching its decision the member body shall take legal advice from the Monitoring Officer or their representative at the meeting.
-The member body decision will be made at the meeting in private session at the meeting where the information is being considered by it or at the first available meeting after the member's request has been determined by the Proper Officer.
+The member body decision will be made at the meeting in private session at the meeting where the